bartonlp/slideshow/README.md

 untared this demo some place else before you read this README you can just do a 'mv photosTest <Docuement Root>'.

-NOTE 3: you may need to change the owner and permissions on the files.
+## Configure the Examples

+You may need to configure the 'photos-xxx.html' files for your filesystem.
+At the beginning of these files there are several statements in the &lt;head&gt; section.

 To contact me email to bartonphillips@gmail.com